Raju13574/adminAPI/README.md

 ## Deployment

 To deploy this website, run `npm run build` and deploy the contents of the `build` folder to your hosting provider.

+# Edit README.md or any other file
+nano README.md
+# Add some text like "Testing Jenkins pipeline"